t-ivanov/BigDataReading/README.md

 * [Shark: SQL and Rich Analytics at Scale](https://amplab.cs.berkeley.edu/publication/shark-sql-and-rich-analytics-at-scale/) (2013): Describes the Shark system, which is the SQL engine built on top of Spark.
 More importantly, the paper discusses why previous SQL on Hadoop/MapReduce query engines were slow.

+* [Impala: A Modern, Open-Source SQL Engine for Hadoop](http://www.cidrdb.org/cidr2015/Papers/CIDR15_Paper28.pdf) (2015): Cloudera Impala is a modern, open-source MPP SQL engine architected from the ground up for the Hadoop data processing environment.
+Impala provides low latency and high concurrency for BI/analytic read-mostly queries on Hadoop, not delivered by batch frameworks such as Apache Hive.
+This paper presents Impala from a user's perspective, gives an overview of its architecture and main components and brie y demonstrates its superior performance compared against other popular SQL-on-Hadoop systems.

 ## <a name='messaging-systems'> Messaging/Event Systems